Carrier Comparison

 USPS is cheaper for lightweight residential shipments; FedEx excels at express delivery and business logistics

 USPS offers the best value for packages under 5 lbs with Ground Advantage pricing that FedEx cannot match.
 FedEx provides superior express shipping options, more reliable guaranteed delivery times, and a broader international network for business shippers.
+The smartest move is not picking a favorite.
+It is pricing every shipment against both, then buying the cheaper valid label below commercial rates instead of paying retail at the counter.

 Side-by-Side Comparison